18+ | commercial content | begambleaware.org

 Individual battles will be where this game is won and perhaps lost with Ronaldo set to light up the big stage once again.
 Lyon’s resistance will be tested by Juve’s undeniable firepower, but they will travel to Turin with a game-plan to frustrate rather than take the game to their opponents with their 5-3-2 system.

 At time of researching odds, there were only a few select bookmakers available to review for this fixture.
 More bookmakers than those shown will inevitably catch up and also offer odds on the markets mentioned below.
-If you are looking for an alternate bookmaker or not sure which online bookmaker to register with, you can check out our recommended football betting apps page.

 In the Champions League, Juventus haven’t struggled to create opportunities but taking them has been an issue, certainly in the group stage.
 In their 2-1 victory over Lokomotiv Moskow, it took a late Dybala double to turn the game on its head, having registered 28 shots on goal.
 The distinct lack of a ruthless edge will have to be sharpened heading into the second leg but given the fact, Juventus claimed victory by a one-goal margin in four of their six group stage matches, this particular tie could be decided by a similar deficit.
 Juventus to win by one goal is priced as follows: